Jan Neruda Grammar School

-Jan Neruda Grammar School (Gymnázium Jana Nerudy) is a Czech public secondary school situated in Prague.
+Jan Neruda Grammar School (Gymnázium Jana Nerudy) is a Czech state secondary school situated in Prague.
 It is named after the writer, Jan Neruda.

-The school ranks as the second best secondary (high) school, and the best public secondary school in the Czech Republic according to the Czech Ministry of Education, based on the performance of students/graduates at the Maturita (A-level equivalent).
+The school ranks as the second best secondary (high) school, and the best public (state, i.e. attended for free) secondary school in the Czech Republic according to the Czech Ministry of Education, based on the performance of students/graduates at the Maturita (A-level equivalent).

 Description

 The grammar school is located on Hellichova Street in Prague.
 Jan Neruda Grammar School offers two courses of study: bilingual (French-Czech) and general (there used to be two general courses, science and humanities, although the difference between the two courses was marginal compared to the Anglo-Saxon education system; recently, these two courses have been merged).
 In the first and second years bilingual-course students are taught in Czech, but from the third year most subjects (apart from languages, fine arts and sports) are taught in French.
 It takes 6 years to complete the Grammar school.
 The staff of the Grammar school consists of about 65 teachers.
 Between 1996 and 2012 the school offered also a separate course consisting of general subjects and extensive music lessons for musically talented students in a different building located on Komenského Square (nowadays an unrelated institution with its own headmaster).

 The Grammar school is a member of the ASPnet UNESCO network.
 The school building is barrier-free.